-Devoted to their owners and family members, the highly intelligent Nebelung cat can be quite shy with strangers and young children.
+Devoted to its owners and family members, the highly intelligent Nebelung cat can be quite shy with strangers and young children.
 In time, the playful Nebelung will become a loving companion, cuddling on human laps for petting, and often following its owners from room to room to remain in their company.
-They are active, affectionate, good-natured, gorgeous cats.
+It is an active, affectionate, good-natured, gorgeous cat.

 The story of the Nebelung breed began in the early 1980s when Cora Cobb, not a professional breeder yet, gave a black domestic shorthair named Elsa as a gift to her son.
 Elsa mated with a Russian Blue, producing a litter of five black and blue mostly shorthaired Nebelung kittens.
-However, one kitten in that litter was born with medium-long blue hair--a beautiful, large kitten with long legs and a long, full tail.
+However, one kitten in that litter was born with medium-long blue hair – a beautiful, large kitten with long legs and a long, full tail.
 Cobb kept this curious male cat and named it Siegfried, and when Elsa gave birth to Brunhilde, another blue longhair, she also took Brunhilde home.
-These two would become the first breeding pair of Nebelungs.
+These two would become the basis for the Nebelung breed.

 Siegfried and Brunhilde had their first litter together in 1986, and produced three blue longhaired kittens.
-After she consulted with The International Cat Association's (TICA) genetics chairperson, Dr. Solveig Pflueger, Cobb was asked to write the breed standard.
+After consulting the genetic expert at The International Cat Association, Dr. Solveig Pflueger, Cobb was asked to write the breed standard.
 She chose to keep it nearly identical to that of the Russian Blue, except for the part in which coat length is described.

-The Nebelung was recognized by TICA in 1987, but Russian Blue fanciers were hesitant in accepting the new breed.
-Furthermore, they were reluctant to crossbreed their cats, making it harder for Cobb to continue developing the fledgling Nebelung line.
+The Nebelung was recognized by TICA in 1987, but Russian Blue advocates were hesitant to accept the new breed.
+Furthermore, they were reluctant to crossbreed their cats, making it harder for Cobb to continue developing the fledgling Nebelung lineage.

 Finally, in 1988, the owner of Supreme Grand Champion Vladimir of Castlecats agreed to offer her a Russian Blue to cross with one of Brunhilde's daughters.
-Since then, the Nebelung has increased exponentially in number and popularity, and the breed has caught worldwide attention.
+Since then, the Nebelung has increased exponentially in number and popularity, and the breed has ignited worldwide fervor.
 The Nebelung has appeared twice on the front cover of a Japanese cat magazine, and Nebelungs were shown and sold at the 1989 TICA cat show in Paris.
 Only a handful of Nebelung breeders are currently working with the Nebelung cat, but that number is expected to grow.
 TICA recognized the Nebelung for championship competition in 1997.
-However, it has yet to be recognized by the Cat Fanciers Association—a goal that Nebelung advocates hope to achieve in coming years.
+However, it has yet to be recognized by the Cat Fanciers’ Association—a goal that Nebelung supporters hope to achieve in coming years.

 The primary difference in conformation between the Nebelung and the Russian Blue is coat length; otherwise, the standards are almost identical.
-Whereas the Russian Blue's coat is short and dense, the Nebelung's fur is medium-long, silky soft, and possesses a dense undercoat.
-The bright blue color is contrasted with silver-tipped guard hairs, which make the coat catches the light and give the fur a luminous, misty, almost mystical quality.
-Even with a dense undercoat that makes the coat stand away from the body, the Nebelung’s fur resists matting, and does well with a good once-a-week brushing.
+Where the Russian Blue's coat is short and dense, the Nebelung's fur is medium-long, silky soft, and thickened by a dense undercoat.
+The bright blue color is contrasted with silver-tipped guard hairs, which catch the light and give the fur a luminous, misty, almost mystical quality.
+Even with its dense undercoat, the Nebelung’s fur resists matting, and can suffice with a thorough, once-a-week brushing.

 Males and, to a lesser extent, females, also have a ruff around the neck.
 Tufts of fur are found behind the ears and in between the toes, and the hind legs sport furry “pantaloons.”
 The Nebelung’s coat does not reach full maturity until it is approximately two years old.
-The weight range of the Nebelung is large: from five and a half pounds for small females to as great as sixteen pounds for large males (with the average male weight being eight to eleven pounds).
+The weight range of the Nebelung is large: from five pounds for small females to as heavy as sixteen pounds for large males (with the average male weight ranging from eight to eleven pounds).
 The typical life-span of a healthy Nebelung is sixteen-plus years.
-Eye color takes a few months to develop as well: kittens may have yellow eyes that deepen to green as the cats mature.
-By four months, a green ring should appear around the pupil, and the eyes may take on more green as time passes.
-(The TICA standard calls for green eyes for showing, but yellow-eyed Nebelungs make terrific pets.)
+Eye color takes a few months to develop as well: a kitten may have yellow eyes that deepen to green as the cat matures.
+By four months, a green ring should appear around the pupil, with eye color intensifying as time passes.
+(The TICA standard calls for green eyes for showing, but yellow-eyed Nebelungs are ideal as pets.)

-Nebelungs are lively, playful, affectionate, good-natured, and extremely intelligent.
-The cat's mild-mannered state and somewhat subdued personality may not always reflect the high level of intelligence found in the breed.
-In spite of the fact that it is an active cat, it can live very well indoors.
-Nebelungs prefer their own families and often keep a distance from strangers, sometimes even hiding under the bed for periods of time.
-They tend to bond with a select few humans and stay loving and devoted to them throughout their lives.
-A Nebelung will enjoy the company of another cat that shares its quiet personality, but it may be uncomfortable in the presence of rowdy dogs or highly active cats.
+Although the extremely intelligent Nebelung may be a bit fussy about its preferences, its somewhat subdued personality may camouflage its high level of intelligence.
+In spite of the fact that it is an active cat, it enjoys its indoor safety.
+Nebelungs are most comfortable with their own families and often keep a distance from strangers, sometimes even hiding under the bed until they gain enough courage to venture out.
+A Nebelung will tolerate the company of another cat that shares its quiet personality, but it may be intimidated by the presence of rowdy dogs or highly active cats.

 Nebelungs are very good communicators and will remind their owners of problems or issues that concern them.
 This may happen often, since Nebelungs can be very picky about such things as litter cleanliness and food type.
-The Nebelung kitten likes to have its needs attended to on a regular schedule, and its needs may be a bit fussy at times.
-This is a cat that likes routine, and may require a little time to adjust to changes in the household.
+This is a cat that likes routine, may require a little time to adjust to changes in the household and likes to have its needs attended to on a regular schedule.
 Early socialization with all members of the household, including other pets, can help it to become more adaptable as an adult.

-Nebelung kittens should be socialized individually and consistently by their breeder.
-It is not unusual to have a Nebelung kitten react by retreating to a private space when meeting a new potential owner for the first time, but the kitten should not be observed to retreat from the breeder.
-Warmth towards the breeder is a good sign that the kitten has been raised with the kind of personal attention that it needs and deserves.
-Nebelung Kittens need time to adjust to their new homes and should be allowed to make their own advances to new families at their own pace.
+A conscientious breeder will make an effort to individually socialize Nebelung kittens during its early life.
+While it is not unusual for a Nebelung kitten to be bashful, retreating to a private space when meeting a new potential owner for the first time, it is important to observe the kitten’s warm acceptance of the breeder.
+This is a good sign that the kitten has been raised with the kind of personal attention that it needs.
+Nebelung kittens need time to adjust to their new homes and should be allowed to make their own advances to new families at their own pace.

-Nebelungs can get very lonely if left on their own for long periods of time.
-So if you work full-time and are considering getting a Nebelung, it would be best to consider getting two—or one Nebelung cat and another peaceable kind of cat.
+Nebelungs can get very lonely if left alone for long periods of time.
+So if you work full-time and are considering getting a Nebelung, it would be best to consider getting two—or one Nebelung cat and another type of good-natured, peaceful cat.
 The ideal owners for this lovely pet are families with older children, people with a quiet and established lifestyle, and senior citizens.
 The Nebelung cat will show a lifetime of loving affection and devotion to the right kind of owner.

 barron’s encyclopedia of cat breeds, j. anne holgren